TeddyBearKilla/Afterglow-Cursors-Recolored/README.md

 <div align = center>

 # Afterglow cursors
-This is an x-cursor theme inspired by the orignal [Afterglow Cursor pack](https://github.com/yeyushengfan258/Afterglow-Cursors) but recolored, originally based on macOS and the [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors).
+This is an x-cursor theme inspired by the original [Afterglow Cursor pack](https://github.com/yeyushengfan258/Afterglow-Cursors) but recolored, originally based on macOS and the [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors).

 I enjoyed using this cursor pack and then thought it would be a good idea to make special colors for myself and others.
 If you'd like to suggest colors you'd like, please submit a request.